 The internet shows us what's trending.
 It never shows us what's important.

-The big payoff: when shared priorities create real opportunities.
+The payoff: shared priorities create real opportunities.

-Because how would the world know what matters — unless you tell it?
+How would the world know what matters — unless you tell it?

 We're in closed beta.
 Here's how to get involved now.